-17 Pensions and similar obligations
+21 Pension and similar obligations

-The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Mercer Limited.
+The academy trust's employees belong to two principal pension schemes: the Teachers' Pension Scheme England and Wales (TPS) for academic and related staff; and the Local Government Pension Scheme (LGPS) for non-teaching staff, which is managed by Hymans Robertson.
 Both are multi-employer defined benefit schemes.

-The latest actuarial valuation of the TPS related to the period ended 31 March 2016 and of the LGPS 31 March 2013.
+The latest actuarial valuation of the TPS related to the period ended 31 March 2016, and that of the LGPS related to the period ended 31 March 2019.

-Contributions amounting to £1,692 (2017 - £1,672) were payable to the schemes at 31 August 2018 and are included within other creditors.
+Contributions amounting to £2,151 were payable to the schemes at 31 August 2022 (2021: £1,925) and are included within creditors.